-A full arch implant supported bridge is the best option, as you can eat whatever you want, you don’t ever have to remove the teeth, and they look/feel like a natural healthy set of teeth would.
+A fixed, full-arch, implant-supported bridge is the best option, as you can eat whatever you want, you don’t ever have to remove the teeth, and they look and feel like a natural healthy set of teeth would.

 So, fixed bridges are a great option; however, they do have some disadvantages.
 Because of the amount of work needed and the fact that only highly skilled dentists can do it, they are generally the most expensive option.
-However, it is the best option money can buy, and patients who want the best outcome will choose it.
+However, they are the best option money can buy, and patients who want the best outcome will choose them.
 The only other drawback is that if you have more implants, it means that you have more to clean.
 We also recommend you see the hygienist more often to maintain the implants.